kellya9510/MENTOS/README.md

 > Copyright © 2021 CoAI Group, Tsinghua University.
 All rights reserved.
 > Data and codes are for academic research use only.

-Accordingly, this ToMESC dataset inherits the same restriction:
+Accordingly, the ToMESC dataset is distributed under the same license and terms:
-**Academic research use only.
-Commercial use is prohibited.**
+**For academic research use only.
+Commercial use is strictly prohibited.**